Licensing Analytical Laboratories for Sampling and Testing Cannabis

-B.The Director or authorized agent(s) shall at all times have authority to enter upon all parts of the premises on which any medical marijuana plant or product analysis is conducted and of the premises appurtenant thereto, as well as the premises on which finished medical marijuana plant or products samples are collected by employees of the analytical laboratory testing.
-The purpose of these visits will be to observe and evaluate the sample collection and chain of custody procedures and/or for determining compliance with the provisions of the Medical Marijuana Act and these Regulations.
+B.The Director or authorized agent(s) shall at all times have authority to enter upon all parts of the premises on which any cannabis plant or product analysis is conducted and of the premises appurtenant thereto, as well as the premises on which finished cannabis plant or products samples are collected by employees of the analytical laboratory testing.
+The purpose of these visits will be to observe and evaluate the sample collection and chain of custody procedures and/or for determining compliance with the provisions of the Medical Marijuana Act and these regulations.

-C.Each medical marijuana analytical laboratory shall be provided a written report by the Department of all deficiencies recorded because of an inspection or investigation within sixty (60) days of such inspection or investigation.
+C.Each cannabis analytical laboratory shall be provided a written report by the Department of all deficiencies recorded because of an inspection or investigation within sixty (60) days of such inspection or investigation.

-D.The medical marijuana analytical laboratory shall provide a plan of corrective action, including expected completion dates for all deficiencies listed on such report within thirty (30) days of receipt.
+D.The cannabis analytical laboratory shall provide a plan of corrective action, including expected completion dates for all deficiencies listed on such report within thirty (30) days of receipt.